tjesi/TTM4205/README.md

 *Most important guidelines:*

-  - Groups of 2 students each
+  - Groups of 2 or 3 students each
-  - Essays of roughly 8 pages
+  - Essays of roughly 8 to 10 pages
   - Essays written in LaTeX
   - Short oral presentations

-The assignement is available here: [TTM4205 Technical Essay](assignments/2024/TTM4205_Technical_Essay.pdf) (published 19/8)
+The assignement is available here: [TTM4205 Technical Essay](assignments/2024/Technical_Essay.pdf) (published 19/8)

 *Deadlines:*